php-http/documentation/plugins/retry.rst

 Interaction with Exceptions
 ---------------------------

-If you use the :doc:`ErrorPlugin <error>`, you should place it later in the plugin chain::
+If you use the :doc:`ErrorPlugin <error>`, you should place it after the RetryPlugin in the plugin chain::

     use Http\Discovery\HttpClientDiscovery;